zuozhenggh/learning-library/solutions-library/siebel-move-improve/provision/provison.md

 ## About this Workshop

-In this exercise, you will create your Siebel instance by setting up the Siebel Marketplace image and use Jenkins to deploy an instance of Siebel.
+In this exercise, you will create your Siebel application by setting up the Siebel Marketplace image and then use Jenkins to deploy an instance of Siebel.

 Estimated Lab Time: 1 hour 15 minutes